PoisotLab/ms_metaweb_transfer/README.md

 [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream (which is an important consideration when combining datasets [@Grenie2021HarTax]).
+This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream.
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.